“What do you know about our company so far?”

 - Speak loud and proud, e·nun·ci·ate your words; if you find that you may be rambling, stop, and simply ask if you answered the question, which leads to the next bullet.

 - Make sure you answer the question they are asking, qualify the question if needed.
 It sounds obvious, but we are humans.

 - When asked about your motivation, don’t phone this in—motivation matters.
-Spend more time talking about where you would like to go vs. why you are not happy or the past.
+Spend more time talking about where you would like to go and why the prospective employer may be attractive to you vs. why you are not happy or the past.
 It is easy to get caught up discussing how and why you don’t like your current situation.
 You can quickly address that but then quickly move to the future and make it about the company you are going to, not the one from which you are running.
 Stay positive.
 Avoid the dark sea of negativity!

 - The goal is to get the next step while learning more about the company’s goals and needs.
 “Don’t try to do too much” is the sports phrase used.
 It’s the first play of the game; you are on your own 25 yard-line.
 Try to get a first down—no need for a Hail Mary pass.

 - Do you want special inside info about what separates the great candidate from the pack?
 It is the questions that you ask.
 Even if you are a passive job seeker, the best approach is to be a problem solver.
 Put your ego aside; if your primary goal in the first call is to see what the company can do for you, it may not come off well.
 Employers want problem solvers.

 The questions that a candidate asks will show the company what is important to them.